doctorfree/MusicPlayerPlus/README.md

-	-D 'bandcamp' indicates download Bandcamp songs and exit -D 'soundcloud' indicates download Soundcloud songs and exit -d 'music_directory' specifies the music directory to use for downloaded album cover art (without this option -D will use the 'music_directory' setting in '~/.config/mpd/mpd.conf'
+	-D 'bandcamp' indicates download Bandcamp songs and exit -D 'soundcloud' indicates download Soundcloud songs and exit -d 'music_directory' specifies the music directory to use for downloaded album cover art.
+Without this option -D will use the 'MUSIC_DIR' setting in '~/.config/musicplayerplus/config'
 	-F indicates convert WAV format files in the music library to MP3 format files and exit.
 A subsequent 'mpplus -I' import will be necessary to import these newly converted music files.